JabalnurIT/RSA-DES-Implementation-Internet-Communication-App/README.md

-# Socket.IO Chat Application with DES Encryption
+# Socket.IO Chat Application with RSA-DES Encryption

-This Python-based chat application leverages Socket.IO for real-time communication and employs the Data Encryption Standard (DES) algorithm to ensure secure messaging between users.
+This Python-based chat application leverages Socket.IO for real-time communication and employs the Data Encryption Standard (DES) algorithm to ensure secure messaging between users and use Rivest–Shamir–Adleman (RSA) to ensure DES key between users.

 ## Features